-NYSEG and RG&E have little experience with actively controlling DER and therefore additional work must be done to develop policies and procedures when dealing with FICS sites for Operations personnel to follow to maintain situational awareness of the actions of the SGS ANM system at all times.
+NYSEG and RG&E have little experience with actively controlling DER and therefore additional work must be done to develop policies and procedures when dealing with FICS sites for Operations personnel to follow.
+It is critical for Operations personnel to maintain situational awareness of the SGS ANM system at all times.